kamerontanseli/kamerontanseli.github.io/src/articles/rules-of-reusable-components.md

 These components are reused throughout the entire project.
 Often having different styles or layouts when integrated into features.

+Along the way I learnt a few rules that helped me save time and pain.

 ## 1. Keep the layout fluid

 I can't count the amount of times a component has had a fixed width and that has affected a responsive design.
 Meaning I have to go in and fiddle with the existing props that were set up in place for another feature somewhere in the site.
 Not good.